Underlayment 6mm cork underlay

 - 100% cork (bark from the cork tree)

-- Reduce sounds of footsteps: Reduce the amount of noise that a floor will make as people walk on it.
+- Excellent impact noise reduction, reduce sounds of footsteps: Reduce the amount of noise that a floor will make as people walk on it.

-- Avoid the appearance of moisture in the floor top layer
+- Moisture resistant, avoid the appearance of moisture in the floor top layer

 - Controlling the temperature in the room